 Bookbinding Techniques to Consider For Your Next Project

 Creating a book is a much greater commitment than printing single page flyers or business cards.
 A book is a time consuming project that involves several hands on deck.
-Proofreading, designing, copywriting, and decisions about how the book will look and feel are all different and crucial aspects of bookmaking process.
+Proofreading, designing, copywriting, and decisions about how the book will look and feel, including the bookbinding techniques used, are all different and crucial aspects of bookmaking process.
 We understand how much effort is put into getting your book exactly how you want it, because we recently worked on creating a book of our own!

 The Art of Bookmaking was our latest passion project, and it was used to help guide designers and businesses on all the endless possibilities for their next book project.
 Inside the sample book, called The Studio Handbook, designers are able to better understand the printing techniques, finishes, bookbinding, and gatefolds used.
 We understand how difficult it is to make decisions without touching and experiencing the materials and binding used, so we made it our goal to take the unknown out of the project.
 We would love to send you a copy of our Studio Handbook, please click here to get more information!